tytydraco/yessleep/out/My_grandfather_left_behind_cassette_tapes_explaining_how_hed_been_the_cause_of_the_three_worst_natural_disasters_in_his_hometown_PART_1.md

 *I’d seen that ghastly creature descending upon the small innocent town like a punishment from God, a merciless tsunami that leveled and washed everything away.*

-*There people that raved about it, people who had survived, but they had all either gone mad or were dismissed.*
+*There were people that raved about it, people who had survived, but they had all either gone mad or were dismissed.*

 *People who deserved no harm, or any such thing had died.*